lx-0/prompts/ai-assisted-coding/bolt.new.md

 ## Prompting Instruction

-1. Generate prompt structure using [claude.ai] 3.5 sonnet and provided project instructions
+1. Generate prompt structure using [claude.ai](https://claude.ai/chat) 3.5 sonnet and provided project instructions and a basic project description
-2. Go to [bolt.new] and start with Next.js blank app (icon button at the bottom)
+2. Go to [bolt.new](https://bolt.new) and start with Next.js blank app (icon button at the bottom)
-3. Copy and paste generated prompt #1, submit
+3. Copy and paste generated prompt #1 and submit
 4. Review generated app
 5. Iterate over generated prompts #2-10
     * Copy prompts one by one.
 To enhance quality further, split FIX and BUILD into 2 separate prompts